2024 Open Enrollment

-Once you complete the enrollment process, you can either choose to print your enrollment confirmation or have Zenith mail it to you.
+Once you complete the enrollment process, you can choose to print your enrollment confirmation or have Zenith American Solutions mail it to you.

 Submit Your Online Spousal Affidavit

-To cover your spouse, you will need to submit an online Spousal Affidavit through the Health Fund website.
-Even if you completed the spousal affidavit last year, you must complete and return it again by November 15 to enroll your spouse for 2021 health care coverage.
-On the affidavit, indicate whether your spouse has the option to enroll in other group medical coverage through his/her current employer.
+To cover your spouse, you must submit an online spousal affidavit through the Health Fund website.
+Even if you completed the spousal affidavit last year, you must complete and return it again by November 15 to enroll your spouse for 2024 health care coverage.
+On the affidavit, indicate whether your spouse has the option to enroll in other group medical coverage through his or her current employer.

 If your spouse has the option to enroll in other group medical coverage but does not elect it and continues to have the Fund’s medical plan as primary coverage, you must pay a $300 monthly spousal premium.
 An invoice with payment information will be mailed to you on December 1 for payment due by December 20.